icukovic/gingerbill.org-source/content/article/2020-01-25-a-reply-to-lets-stop-copying-c.md

 > There is no single development, in either technology or management technique, which by itself promises even one order of magnitude [tenfold] improvement within a decade in productivity, in reliability, in simplicity.

-And sadly, this is _still_ true with regards to comparing C to other higher level general purpose languages, as they do not offer an order of magnitude improvement in productive.
+And sadly, this is _still_ true with regards to comparing C to other higher level general purpose languages, as they do not offer an order of magnitude improvement in productivity.
 C hit a local maximum of productive for which so many still have yet to understand why and learn from.